lordiusJaym/Qoryn-Tiin/common/submissionsprocess.md

 *These first few steps are if you are looking for collaborators.
 If you prefer to submit an idea on your own, still read through this, but pay special attention to the **Independent Projects** section below.*

-1) If you have an idea for a project, make a post on the subreddit with the [RECRUITMENT/GATHERING] flair, as well any and all green flairs that are relevant to the submission ([HISTORY] and [CIVILIZATION] for a project about an old empire, for instance).
+1) If you have an idea for a project, make a post on the subreddit with the [Gathering] flair, as well any and all green flairs that are relevant to the submission ([HISTORY] and [CIVILIZATION] for a project about an old empire, for instance).
 Again, this post should have a summary of your core idea, and will work to get collaborators.

 2) A moderator will review the post, and if the idea fits with existing canon, they will post a link to a Discord channel for your project.